nora-codes/CS50-PSET10/README.md

 Displayed on the results.html page.
 Provides a dropdown of options to the user of what to do next with the password encryption, including the following:

-- Test the key on a different website: Diplayed using **website.html**.
-Give the user the option to change the website from www.example.com.
+- Test the key on a different website: Diplayed using ***website.html***.
+Give the user the option to change the website from www. example .com.
 It can be changed to one of a list of website options from the dropdown, or the user can manually input a website name.
-- Add an encryption: Diplayed using **encryption.html** as used previously on getting_started.html.
+- Add an encryption: Diplayed using ***encryption.html*** as used previously on getting_started.html.
 This is the user same input form for the user to specify another encryption method to include in their key.
 - Remove an encryption: Provides a dropdown for users to select which of their existing encryption methods to delete from the key.
-- View password requirements: Diplayed using **requirements.html**.
+- View password requirements: Diplayed using ***requirements.html***.
 Show a list of password requirements to help the user in creating encryption methods.
-- View your encryption key: Diplayed using **key.html**.
+- View your encryption key: Diplayed using ***key.html***.
 Shows the user's universal encryption key to remember for all of their passwords.
 It is diplayed as a numbered list of sentences describing each encryption method and the order in which to use them.